 Fill every section with something different.
 Try to vary the colors and textures if you can.
 Here’s what you want to include:

-Protein: Don’t limit yourself to sandwiches.
+Protein: Don’t limit yourself to sandwiches (unless your kids love sandwiches and in that case, stick with it! #notbroken).
 Think hardboiled eggs, cottage cheese, cheese & crackers, trail mix, edamame, hummus with pita bread, turkey and cheese roll-ups…

 Veggies: Sliced cucumbers, cherry tomatoes (technically fruit but who’s counting), small bell peppers with seeds removed…